-1. Mix the rabbitskin glue: Sprinkle 1 1/2 tablespoons (22 cm3) of dry glue granules into one cup (236 ml) of water.
+1. Mix the rabbitskin glue: Sprinkle 1 1/2 tablespoons (10 grams) of dry glue granules into one cup (250 ml) of water.
 Stir briefly, then allow to soak overnight.
 If you have leftover rabbitskin glue from the earlier sizing step, you can use that straight away.
-Just make sure that you have the same amount by volume -- not weight -- as each of the pigment and the filler.
+Just make sure that you have the same amount by volume -- not weight -- of prepared glue, titanium white pigment, and filler.

 3. Warm up the glue mix in the double boiler until it is quite hot and melted.
 Do not allow it to boil, or the glue will weaken.
 Folks at Realgesso have determined that about 127 degrees fahrenheit (52 degrees celsius) is the optimum temperature for hot rabbitskin glue; you can measure this with a candy thermometer, if you like.
+If you are working from fresh granules the granules will melt into the hot liquid.
+If you are working from premade rabbitskin glue the gelatine-like glue will melt into a thin liquid.
 Stir it smooth; this should not take long.

 5. Keep the gesso warm for use by setting the jar in a bath of hot, but not boiling, water.
-Never put a jar of cold gesso in hot water; put the cold jar in cold water and warm them up together.
+Never put a jar of cold gesso into hot water.
+If the jar of mixed gesso is cold put it in a bath of cold water and warm them up together.

 If you want to make a more authentic medieval recipe, leave out the titanium white (discovered in 1821, first mass-produced in 1916) and use twice as much filler.
 The gesso will be less brilliant and slightly more translucent (you will need more layers), but will do the job just fine.